 - Add a Root Cellar to a New Home

 - How much does a root cellar cost?

 - Root Cellar Details

 What is a root cellar?

 Dig a deep enough hole, and you’ll find that the ground is cool (and often moist).
-Root cellars tap into those cool, moist soil conditions and use them to store produce – like your refrigerator produce bin.
+Root cellars tap into those cool, moist soil conditions and use them to store fruits and vegetables – like your refrigerator produce bin.

 Building a Root Cellar